Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 ## Beneath Lost Page

-Defines a new lost page ritual, added to the pool of possible rituals that may be aquired when a lost page is 'activated'
+Defines a new lost page ritual, added to the pool of possible rituals that may be acquired when a lost page is 'activated'

 ### Method Definition